 By Mark Marshall • May 1, 2014 This article is provided by the Pro Audio Files.
 There will most definitely be a point in your production career where a bassist or guitarist shows up with a pedalboard.
 It could be a small, seemingly harmless one or a flat bed sized mammoth.
 There is nothing wrong with wanting a variety of sounds.
 As a guitarist, I want options too.
 I’m no purist, but In the studio I have a tendency to deconstruct pedalboards.
 Here’s why: No matter what circuitry or wiring they claim to have, the sound changes when you run through pedals or multiple connections.
 Even a true bypass looper affects the tone.
 Purity To get a focused sound, I try to get to as close to the source as possible.
 I only patch the effects I’m using during tracking.
 I’ve tried most cables, buffers, loopers and they all impact the sound in some way.
 Mostly in a negative way for my tastes.
 There are a few occasions where I find the change agreeable.
 One is using a tape delay (a real one, not a pedal with a tape preset on it).
 I like the preamp in tape delays.
 You can bypass the delay effect and just use the preamp section.
 I use it to push the front end of an amp a little harder.
 You can try this with bass or guitar.
 The other time I might like the color is from various real spring reverbs.
 Again, it’s has to do with the preamps.
 So far to date, this has been the only occurrence where I break my rule and leave them in the chain.
 Ominous Implications I’m not implying for any second that you should discourage a bassist or guitarist from using their effects.
 Sometimes it’s crucial for inspiring a performing or part.
 But as much as you may think your fancy outboard gear may do a better job, it’s not always the case.
 Modern Chemistry There is a special chemistry that happens when an effect runs before the amp.
 It sounds quite different compared to adding after the recording.
 Both have a place.
 It’s dependent on the situation.
 Try this experiment next time a guitarist or bassist is on on a session: 1) Plug them into their pedalboard and have them play with all effects bypassed.
 2) Now, unplug from the pedalboard and play straight into the amp.
 Do you hear a difference?
 Most likely you will say yes.
 There is more punch and strength to the sound.
 You will most definitely notice a difference in tone.
 Its also worth mentioning that some people like the loss of tone associated with long cables and pedal boards.
 This is why I suggest you A/B them to hear the difference.
 Read the rest of this post 1 2 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Best Practices Engineer Guitars Instruments Musicians Pro Audio Files Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Best Practices Engineer Guitars Instruments Musicians Pro Audio Files Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.